darkling/website/content/daytrip/eu/gb/horniman-museum-and-gardens.md

 title: "Horniman Museum and Gardens"
 external_url: https://www.horniman.ac.uk/
 ---
-Lots of interesting collections from natural history, archives, anthropology and mroe.
+Lots of interesting collections from natural history, archives, anthropology, and more.